-Carol Condie is the president of the Quivira Research Center in Albuquerque.
-She has conducted over 450 cultural resource studies in the Southwest.
-She was the director of New Mexico Indian Headstart Programs in Teacher and Teacher-Aide Training.
-She holds a Ph.D. degree from the University of New Mexico.
+Carol Condie is the president of the Quivira Research Center and owner of Quivira Research Associates in Albuquerque.
+She has conducted over 500 cultural resource studies in the Southwest.
+She holds a Ph.D. in Anthropology from the University of New Mexico.

 Janet Creighton lives in Seattle and holds a Ph.D. in public history from Washington State University.
 She is a specialist in the analysis of Northwest trade beads and conducted research at Fort Nisqually, a Hudson’s Bay Company fort donated to the Conservancy by Weyerhaeuser Real Estate Company.
 Dr. Creighton also serves on the board of the Burke Museum and University of Washington Press Advisory Board.